modelica/newsletter/_2022-01/System-Modeler-Events.md

 ### *[International System Dynamics Conference](https://systemdynamics.org/conference/)*

-It is an annual conference for System Dynamics and systems thinking practitioners.
-The objective of the conference is to introduce newcomers to the field and keep practitioners aware of current developments.
-The Modelica based Business Simulation Library will be presented as an alternative to Vensim.
+Learn about the current trends in System Dynamics and get introduced to systems thinking.
+The Modelica based [Business Simulation Library](https://www.wolfram.com/system-modeler/libraries/business-simulation/) will be presented as an alternative to Vensim.

 - Date: July 18-22